AnaCaballero89/mcv-m6-2018-team2/week3/README.md

 where X is the task id.

-To run task1 or task2 with shadow removal run as previously but modify this variable in :
+To run task1 or task2 with shadow removal run as previously but set to one this variable in :

-    shadow_removal
+    shadow_removal = 1

 In gaussian_color.py and train_color.py